 NFIB’s Young Entrepreneur Foundation Entrepreneurship Educator Award

-The National Federation of Independent Business Young Entrepreneur Foundation (YEF) announced Katherine Stenger as the first ever winner of the NFIB Entrepreneurship Educator Award, a scholarship program designed to reward teachers who promote entrepreneurship in the classroom.
-Katherine Stenger is a middle school teacher from Hunting Valley, Ohio’s Young Entrepreneur Institute at University School.
+The National Federation of Independent Business Young Entrepreneur Foundation (YEF) announced Marc Steren as the winner of the 2015 NFIB Entrepreneurship Educator Award, a scholarship program designed to reward teachers who promote entrepreneurship in the classroom.
+Marc Steren is a high school teacher from Hunting Valley, Ohio’s Young Entrepreneur Institute at University School.
 Watch his video below and read the press release.

 Are you an educator—either in the classroom or as a volunteer through a youth development organization?
 Do you teach entrepreneurship in an inspiring way?
 Tell us about your role as an educator and you could win a $1,000 grant!

 Create a video, less than 120 seconds in length, answering the following question in a creative manner: